Home Recipes Second courses Children's menu or what to feed your child

 5. Beat the eggs with a little salt and pour them evenly over the future casserole.

-6. Cover the tin with foil and bake in the oven for 25 minutes.
-Then remove the foil, sprinkle the dish with grated cheese and bake for the same amount of time, until all the ingredients are cooked.
+6. Cover the pan with foil and place in the oven for 25 minutes.
+Then remove the foil, sprinkle the dish with grated cheese and bake for the same amount of time until all the ingredients are ready.

 And the following recipe is suitable for a children's holiday table.